mfaani/mfaani/content/posts/devtools/everything-you-need-to-know-about-keychain-as-an-ios-engineer.md

     appendFilePath: true
 description: "Deep dive into how certificates are retrieved and common problem one can face for retrieving certificates for signing"
 ---
-Please note through out this post I'll use the term cert/certificate and profile/provisioning profile interchangeably.
-This post will not go through what a profile or cert is.
+Please note this post will not go through what a profile or certificate is.
 Rather how it's all used together for signing and problems you could face during.

 In a nutshell, the way app signing works is that:
 All files are linked/compiled together.
 They create a binary/archive.